christophemarois/phptextpost/README.md

 PHPTextPost features an automatic thumbnail generating feature.
 To use it, you must put your original images in the `images/` directory, then embed an image which source os: `thumbs/[filename.ext]?[size]`, where **filename.ext** is the original filename and **size** the desired thumbnail size.

 There are three thumbnail size presets in the code, `small`, `medium` and `large`, but you can add your own presets in `phptextpost/thumbnails.php`.
-You can also directly specify a custom size in `400x300` form.

 Note that if the original image's size is greater than the asked thumbnail size, the original file will be displayed instead, and no file will be created.